And her Recipe for Beans, Deer and Beer

 Indeed, she presaged our time.
 The Olivers, Rays, and other celebrity chefs follow no less in her footsteps than Julia Child, James Beard, Elizabeth David, and and Graham Kerr.

 They all set the tone for the modern food scene.

 Mme Benoit was, I should add, always proud of her Québécoise heritage, and her writing contains many recipes from this tradition.
 Needless to say, their authenticity is of the highest.
 This rustic preparation of beans, ale, and venison evokes the simmering iron pot on open fire under a star-lit northern sky.
 Perhaps she knew the dish from youthful camping trips, or fishing trips up north with her husband later.

 The recipe has few ingredients, easy to carry in by float plane or small boat.
 Originally the deer would have been sourced sur le champ.
 The savory (sarriette) is a typical Quebec touch.
 We see too the old-fashioned dollop of molasses.
 Some old English recipes for venison combine molasses with beer.
 Maybe the dish to which she gave a French title was of distant British inspiration.
 It doesn’t matter either way.

 Rarely did Mme Benoit include historical notes or offer entertaining asides in her writing.
 I don’t think it was from lack of interest.
-More likely she had so many recipes to convey, so many ideas on how to improve daily living, that little or no space was available for this aspect.
-Maybe had she lived longer she would have addressed the historical roots of Quebec’s cuisine, or cuisines.
+More likely she had so many recipes to convey, so many ideas on how to improve daily living, that little space was available.
+Had she lived longer, maybe she would have addressed the historical roots of Quebec cuisine

 Or maybe her answer would have been a blithe, peu importe, who cares, just enjoy it!
 Et voilà.